bahadasx/ddl-data-prep/data-preparation.md

 ##### OSX
 PostgreSQL is installed by default on OSX 10.7 or later.
 The easiest way to get setup with PostgreSQL on OSX is to use [Postgres.app](http://postgresapp.com).
 This will install version 9.5.3 of PostgreSQL along with some other useful utilities.

-(Include instructions on how to start DB for each one)
+> include instructions on how to start DB

 ##### Windows

 ##### Linux(Ubuntu)

 Now that we have installed we will need to load the sample dataset.
-A script(sample_data.sql) is included.  (*include command for loading SQL script)
+A script(sample_data.sql) is included.

+> include command for loading SQL script

-*include instructions on how to query database to check for data (select count?)
+> include instructions on how to query database to check for data (select count?)

 First, we will run our sample dataset through Dedupe without any data preparation.

-**Do active learning
+> do active learning process

-**Do clustering
+> do clustering process

-**Show results
+> show results

 Next, we will run our sample dataset through Dedupe again.
 This time though, we will perform some data preparation to clean up the data a bit.

-Perform data prep on file
+> perform data prep on file

-Do active learning
+> do active learning

-Do clustering
+> do clustering

-Show results
+> show results

-How can we visualize these results?
+> provide examples of how we can visualize these results

 ## Conclusion

 ## Additional Readings